Contents

 Professional Notes

-Learn the Auction House - Keep an eye on prices and what things sell for.
-Add up the numbers and ask youself if …
+Learn the Auction House – Keep an eye on prices and what things sell for.
+Add up the numbers and ask yourself if …

 Offer services in chat.
 Pretty much any crafting profession can do this.
 Most people work for tips (or to level their skills for free) as the “buyer” brings the mats.
 Some don’t tip (shrug) and a few tip well.

 Most crafting professions are expensive to level and the low level stuff generally doesn’t sell very well, or for very much, though there are some exceptions.
-If you plan on losing money until somewhere in the 200s, depending on the profession, then you won’t be disappointed.
+If you plan on losing money, depending on the profession, then you won’t be disappointed.
 All of the profs have several items worth selling, especially at the highest levels.

 Once you know the market well you will be able to spot the points where someone posts their crafted items at too low a price.
 Buy them out and repost at the right price.